I've been intrigued by the concept of habit management for a while now.

-I've become intrigued by habit management over the past few months.
+I've become intrigued by the concept of habit management.
 It's surprising how much your routines shape your life and impact your ability to reach goals.

 I've felt the need to put in place some kind of effective but easy strategy to get things done amid a pile of conflicting work, family, and personal demands.
 I'm willing to bet most craft professionals feel the same way.

 Let's get honest here.

 I usually feel like I'm struggling to keep up with work, family, home, marriage, friendships, and personal goals.
 I always feel like I'm dropping some ball somewhere, and usually several.
 Some balls don't even make it up in the air.
 They sit, ignored amid the dust bunnies on the floor.

 Specifically, I've long felt I should be able to get more done in the work time I have available.
 None of the productivity strategies I've tried in the past have really worked for me.
 I try them, and they get lost in the demands of daily life.